redBorder/synthetic-producer/README.md

 Parameters:
 - min: The minimum ip to be generated (Default 00:00:00:00:00:00)
 - max: The maximum ip to be generated (Default FF:FF:FF:FF:FF:FF)
+- separator: The string using to split the mac on the output.

 Example:
 ```yaml